imliuyzh/lfs101x-notes/chapter17.md

 # Printing

-To manage printers and print either directly from a local computer or across a networked environment, you need to know how to configure and install a printer.
-Printing itself requires software that converts information from the application you are using to a language your printer can understand.
-The Linux standard for printing software is the Common UNIX Printing System (CUPS).

 ## CUPS Overview
-CUPS is the underlying software Linux systems use to print from applications.
+CUPS (Common UNIX Printing System) is the underlying software Linux systems use to print from applications.
 It interprets page descriptions produced by your application and then sends the information to the printer.
 It acts as a print server for both local and network printers.

 Printers manufactured by different companies may use their own particular print languages and formats.
 CUPS uses a modular printing system that accommodates a wide variety of printers and also processes various data formats.
 This makes the printing process simpler; you can concentrate more on printing and less on how to print.